clearhaus/gateway-api-docs/source/index.md

 ["Tokenization"][Tokenization]).
 You can use a card token to make authorization and credit transactions.

-A card token is automatically made when you make an authorization transaction and you send us card details.
+A card token (`card` resource id) is automatically created when you make an authorization transaction and you send us card details.
 You can also make a card token directly by creating a new `card` resource:

 ````shell
 curl -X POST https://test.gateway.clearhaus.com/cards \